Best GIC Rates in Canada for 2023

 Guaranteed Investment Certificates (GICs) have provided Canadians with worry-free investing for generations, by offering the safety of a principal and return guarantee.
 GICs are similar to savings accounts in this manner, however, there is usually a lock-in period where the investor does not have access to their funds.
 GICs are a solid choice for conservative investors, as well as anyone looking for a safe place for their short term savings.

 GICs can be purchased inside a registered investment vehicle like an RRSP, TFSA, or RESP, or they can be bought as a regular, taxable non-registered investment.
 Beyond that, GICs can be grouped into various categories.
-Before we take a look at the best interest rates available today, let’s look at the different types of GICs you can purchase.
+You might not know the difference between cashable GICs vs. non-redeemable GICs, so before we take a look at the best interest rates available today, let’s look at the different types of GICs you can purchase.

 A non-redeemable GIC means that the investment cannot be withdrawn prior to the maturity date without a penalty being incurred.
 Before purchasing this type of GIC, you want to make sure that you won’t be needing to draw on the funds prior to maturity.
 So, if you’re planning a major purchase or a home renovation in the near future, make sure you’ve set those funds aside in a more liquid investment.